-Unum Group is a leading provider of financial protection benefits in the United States and the United Kingdom and the leading provider of disability income protection in the world.
-Its businesses are Unum US, Colonial Life, Unum UK, and Unum Poland.
-Unum’s portfolio includes disability, life, accident and critical illness, dental and vision coverage, which help protect millions of working people and their families in the event of an illness or injury.
-Unum also provides stop-loss coverage to help self-insured employers protect against unanticipated medical costs.
-The company reported revenues of $11.6 billion in 2018, and provided $7.2 billion in benefits.
+Unum Group provides a broad portfolio of financial protection benefits and services through the workplace, and is the leading provider of disability income protection worldwide.
+Through its Unum US, Unum UK, Unum Poland, and Colonial Life businesses, the company provides disability, life, accident, critical illness, dental and vision benefits that protect millions of working people and their families.
+Unum also provides leave and absence management services that streamline the leave experience for employers and employees, and stop-loss coverage to help self-insured employers protect against medical costs.
+Unum reported revenues of $11.6 billion in 2018 and paid $7.2 billion in benefits.

 For more information, connect with us on Facebook, Twitter and LinkedIn.